Yuge Zhou

 “Zhou’s stirring moving image works, performances, and videos, often layers personal and political histories addressing questions of place, the silences in the archive, and the forces of connection.“- juror Gee Wesley, Curatorial Assistant Department of Media and Performance, MoMA.

-Yuge Zhou is the 2024 Joyce Foundation Artadia Award recipient.
+Yuge Zhou is the 2024 Joyce Foundation Artadia Awardee.

-At the age of five, Yuge Zhou (周雨歌 ) became a household name in China as the singer for popular children’s TV series.
-Yuge came to the US almost two decades ago to earn a degree in computer science and subsequently moved into video art and installations.
-Yuge has exhibited nationally and internationally in prominent art and public venues.
-Her work has been featured in the New York Magazine, Hyperallergic and The Atlantic, and recently acquired by the Museum of Contemporary Photography in Chicago and the Carl & Marilynn Thoma Foundation.
+At the age of five, Yuge Zhou 周雨歌 became a household name in China as the singer for popular children’s TV series.
+Yuge came to the US almost two decades ago to earn a degree in computer science and subsequently moved into video art, film and installation.
+Yuge has exhibited and screened nationally and internationally in prominent art and public venues, most recently at Midnight Moment in Times Square.
+Her work has been featured in the New York Magazine, Hyperallergic and Frieze, and acquired by the Museum of Contemporary Photography in Chicago and the Carl & Marilynn Thoma Foundation.

-Growing up in the second stage of China’s economic reform, Yuge witnessed a massive influx of migration and expansion in her hometown Beijing.
-As she moved to America in 2007, she became deeply intrigued with the transient encounters and connections across constructed or natural spaces – the sites of our shared dreams.
-Yuge uses the camera to document and reassemble scenes that reveal personal and geopolitical relationships embedded within metaphorical territories.
-Her recent projects explore the actual, historical and emotional distance between her homeland and adopted country—and broader challenges of transcending separation.
+Growing up in the second stage of China’s economic reform, Yuge witnessed a massive influx of migration, expansion and globalization.
+As she has moved between continents and from the East coast to the Midwest, she has become deeply intrigued with coexistence and our social encounters across urban spaces.
+Her recent projects explore the geographical, ideological and emotional distance between her homeland and America—her adopted country—and broader challenges of transcending separation.

 yugezhou.com